jagsdep/DataFinalCapstone/README.md

       - Obesity rate datasets from different source in CSV Format

 5. Acceptance Criteria:
-      - User can see their weight progress in form of graph and can track.
+      - User can see their weight stats in form of graph and can track.
       - User can also visualize the obesity rate yearly in dot plotting.